QuantEcon/lecture-source-jl/source/rst/more_julia/optimization_solver_packages.rst

     squareroot'(2.0)

-You can Zygote supports combinations of vectors and scalars as the function parameters.
+Zygote supports combinations of vectors and scalars as the function parameters.

 .. code-block:: julia